SAEON/data-portal/README.md

 - `publish-minor` - Minor version is bumped, and code is pushed to NPM
 - `publish-major` - Major version is bumped, and code is pushed to NPM

-In all cases existing changes are committed prior to version bump, **the master branch** is checked out and pushed, and then the NPM package is updated.
-This is to prevent pushing changes to NPM from anything other than the master branch.
-For obvious reasons.

-Running these scripts will provide CLI prompts that you need to answer, and then a new package version will be pushed to NPM
+Running these scripts will provide CLI prompts that you need to answer, and then a new package version will be pushed to NPM.
+In all cases existing changes are committed prior to version bump, and then the code on that branch is packaged. **Please don't push non-master branch changes to the NPM registry**!!
+Unless otherwise intended, please run the `publish-patch` script (`npm run publish-patch`).